MR-AAT-IPEM/mri_aat_protocol_library/siemens_sola_xa51_aat_example_protocols/README.md

 # Siemens Sola XA51

-These example **MRI AAT** sequences are form a Siemens Sola on software XA51 with XQ gradients.
+These example **MRI AAT** sequences are from a Siemens Sola on software XA51 with XQ gradients.
 These example sequences are taken from common protocols in clinical use within a NHS Trust and are provided as both examples of sequence parameters using AAT and, where appropriate, for use on compatible systems.

 Currently the following anatomical regions are included:
 - Head and neck